 AI can help in other unexpected areas, such as creating job descriptions.
 HR teams have to act as specialists with every new role they write descriptions for, which can often lead to confusion or inaccurate descriptions.
 Using AI technology to examine thousands or millions of other job posts can help you better formulate the requirements of these roles.
 It can also ensure that the language you use is targeted correctly at those applying - jargon and all.

 Another area where automation is becoming popular is within virtual career fairs, which have become highly present within the hiring process.
 It can screen career fair attendees and direct them to positions that they qualify for in the same way that it pre-screens and schedules interviews within a standard hiring pipeline.
 Then, recruiters are notified and can look over the candidate's qualifications before allowing them to sign up for a short video meeting at the virtual event.

 Many organizations have started to push for more inclusivity, whether within their hiring diversity or in workplace accessibility.
 While the move towards virtual hiring and video interviews has already been an enormous step forward in a more accessible hiring process, chatbots and AI technology help push that even further.
 Algorithms are as non-discriminatory as possible, where unconscious bias can often sneak into the screening process when human individuals handle it.

 Many automation tools are also multi-lingual, from their chatbots to their natural language processing (NLP), helping your office expand globally with your recruitment process.
-These tools, combined with a simplified application process available on multiple communication platforms, create a more accessible recruiting process.
+These AI tools can mitigate hiring bias: Combined with a simplified application process available on multiple communication platforms, they create a more accessible recruiting process.
 As the recruitment industry moves towards implementing more of these tools, we open doors for a more diverse and accessible workforce that brings incredibly crucial perspectives and ideas to our organizations.